vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 ### `acceptLanguage`

 List of languages the client is able to understand, and which locale variant is preferred.
+In the code example below  Great Britain variant has bigger priority over the United States.

 ```js
 acceptLanguage: ['en-gb', 'en-us']